 - Understands that the goal of surgery is to improve vision and reduce dependence on glasses and contact lenses.

 Refractive surgery may not be a great solution if you expect to gain perfect vision under all conditions.
-No surgical procedure, including LASIK, can assure you of a perfect result.
 This is a key point to understand before treatment.
 In addition, refractive surgical procedures, work by changing the shape of the central portion of the cornea.
 It is not possible anatomically to change the shape of the entire cornea.
 Consequently, when your pupil enlarges at night, you may look through some of the unchanged (nearsighted) cornea, and your vision will become slightly nearsighted–or you may notice halos, ghost images, or other visual aberrations.
 You may need a thin pair of glasses (or contact lenses) to help you drive comfortably at night–or to see your best at the back of a movie theater.
 If you will be unhappy wearing eye wear for occasional needs, then refractive surgery may not be for you.